How to register

 who manages the property for you by arranging repairs and collecting the rent.

 The maximum fine for operating as an unregistered landlord is £50,000.

-- Existing Landlords - Renew an existing landlord registration up to 90 days before it expires or update your existing registration
+Renew an existing landlord registration - up to 90 days before it expires or update your existing registration.

-To find out more about Prescribed Information and your obligations as a landlord please download our landlord registration guidance.
+Find out more about prescribed information and your obligations as a landlord.
 Before you apply for registration, please ensure that you understand and meet all obligations as a landlord.

 All discounted fees can be found on the Landlord Registration website.

 You can search for Landlord contact details to check if a landlord of a specific property is registered and to find out how to contact the landlord.
 If the property does not appear to be registered, please contact us.